Angel Fire homes

 But nature isn’t the only reason to come to Angel Fire.
 Festivals throughout the year showcase the region’s art, music, and culture, not to mention New Mexico’s distinctive (and mighty delicious) cuisine.
 A mere 40-minute drive brings you to Taos, a renowned artists’ colony famous for its historic adobe buildings and Native American heritage.

 The best time to stay in a vacation rental in Angel Fire

 During the summer, Angel Fire is warm and sunny, attracting many visitors interested in outdoor activities, the annual Chamber Music Festival, and the hot air balloon festival.
 The advantage of renting an Angel Fire cabin in the spring and fall is that you can still take advantage of the beautiful hiking trails while encountering far fewer crowds.
 In the winter, the town picks back up again as people head to the nearby ski resorts.

-What are the top things to do in Angel Fire?
+Top things to do in Angel Fire

 Angel Fire is surrounded by ski resorts that offer ample opportunities for outdoor activities.
 You can find many beginner and intermediate ski runs in addition to advanced slopes, making Angel Fire a great destination if you are traveling with a group of varying levels.

 Cimarron Canyon State Park

 This state park, just 20 minutes outside Angel Fire, is the perfect stop for an early morning hike on the four-mile Clear Creek Trail, where you can take in beautiful vistas and fascinating rock formations.
 Because it is in the center of the Colin Neblett Wildlife Management Area, you may encounter birds and animals that rarely venture into more populous parts of the state.